Chinese character radicals: Dictionary lookup

-Variations in the number of radicals
+Sets of radicals

-Though radicals are widely accepted as a method to categorize Chinese characters and to locate a certain character in a dictionary, there is no universal agreement about either the exact number of radicals, or the set of radicals.
-This is because radicals are merely arbitrarily chosen categories for lexicographical purposes.
+Though radicals are widely accepted as a method to categorize Chinese characters and locate a certain character in a dictionary, there is no universal agreement about either the exact number of radicals or the set of radicals to be used, due to the sometimes arbitrary nature of the selection process.

-The 214 Kangxi radicals act as a de facto standard, which may not be duplicated exactly in every Chinese dictionary, but which few dictionary compilers can afford to completely ignore.
+The Kangxi radicals are a de facto standard which, although not implemented exactly in every Chinese dictionary, few dictionary compilers can afford to completely ignore.
 They serve as the basis for many computer encoding systems.
-Specifically, the Unicode standard's radical-stroke charts are based on the Kangxi radicals or radicals.
+Specifically, the Unicode standard's radical-stroke charts are based on the Kangxi set of radicals.